Tudor Jenks

-Tudor Storrs Jenks (May 7, 1857 – February 11, 1922) was an American author, poet, artist and editor, as well as a journalist and lawyer.
+Tudor Storrs Jenks (May 7, 1857 – February 11, 1922) was an American writer, poet, artist and editor, as well as a journalist and lawyer.
 He is chiefly remembered for the popular works of fiction and nonfiction he wrote for children and general readers.
-He was married to Amabel Jenks who was also a writer.

 Life and family

-Jenks was born on May 7, 1857 in Brooklyn, New York, the son of Grenville Tudor Jenks and Persis Sophia (Smith) Jenks.
+Jenks was born on May 7, 1857, in Brooklyn, New York, the son of Grenville Tudor Jenks and Persis Sophia (Smith) Jenks.
 His older brother was Almet F. Jenks, presiding justice of the appellate division of the New York Supreme Court.
-His younger brother Paul E. Jenks served as American Vice Consul in Yokohama, Japan.
+His younger brother Paul E. Jenks served as American vice consul in Yokohama, Japan.
 He was a grand-nephew of Wendell Phillips.
 He married, October 5, 1882, Mary Donnison Ford.
 They had three daughters, Dorothy, Pauline, and Amabel, the last of whom Jenks collaborated with on a play.
 He lived in Bronxville, New York, where he died at his home, of apoplexy, on February 11, 1922.
 He was survived by his wife and daughters.